himanshadwait/react-projects/README.md

 `<input>` elements also has a special name which is **uncontrolled components** because we're not controlling the state of the input elements with react.
-When we use Refs, we have uncontrolled input components, the approach where we managed our state and we updated that state on every keystroke and we feed that state back into input with the value prop, was **controlled approach**.
+When we use Refs, we have uncontrolled input components, the approach where we managed our state and we updated that state on every keystroke and we fed that state back into input with the value prop, was **controlled approach**.
 Those input fields were **Controlled Components** because their internal state was controlled by React.